anirudhtopiwala/Human_Detector/README.md

 ## Algorithm and Outputs

 The goal of this project is to detect humans using a SVM classifier trained on HOG descriptors.
-As the name suggests there are three major componenets or classes in the project.
+As the name suggests there are three major components or classes in the project.
 The **Data class**, which is responsible for loading the training Data, the **Train class** which computes the HOG descriptors and trains the classifier and the **Detect class** which makes a bounding box around the detected human.
 Refer to the [class](https://github.com/anirudhtopiwala/Human_Detector/blob/master/UML/revised/UML_Class.pdf) and the  [activity]( https://github.com/anirudhtopiwala/Human_Detector/blob/master/UML/revised/UML_Activity.pdf) diagrams to understand the flow of the algorithm.

 The algorithm starts with reading the positive (pos) images from the INRIA database to form the training data.
 Now, as the HOG descriptors requires a cropped input of the human to form a good descriptor, the training images were cropped using the bounding boxes obtained from the annotations file.
 To have a balanced descriptor, the negatives (neg) were formed by random cropping on the images obtained from the neg folder of the INRIA dataset.
 All the images were finally resized to have the same size, as this is very essential to the proper working of the classifier.

 The HOG features were calculated with a cell size of (4,4).
-This size was taken as the length of the descriptor is very high for a cell size of (2,2) and for a cell size of (8,8), the number of descriptors were not enough to respresent all the information in the image.
+This size was taken as the length of the descriptor is very high for a cell size of (2,2) and for a cell size of (8,8), the number of descriptors were not enough to represent all the information in the image.
 This can be clearly observed in the comparison shown below.

 <p align="center">
 <img src="https://github.com/anirudhtopiwala/Human_Detector/blob/master/additional_files/Hog_cell_size_comaprison.png">